-A hendecagon folded form revitalizes interstitial spaces within a geometry.
-Unfolding a parametric vision of a temple by rat[LAB] Studio and Shilpa Architects in India.
+A hendecagon folded to form revitalizing interstitial spaces within the geometry is the new Vernacular Parametric Temple by rat[LAB] Studio and Shilpa Architects in India.
 The design concept reimagines traditional vernacular philosophy in the parametric form.
-The sacred abode also called as Shirdi Sai Baba Temple, will rise on the outskirts of Chennai.
+The sacred abode also called Shirdi Sai Baba Temple, will rise on the outskirts of Chennai.
 On an 11-acre site in Koppur at the epicentre of a 338-acre masterplan.

 An eleven sided polygon conceived into a three-dimensional polyhedron.
 It forms a fusion of engineering marvel and sacred geometry in balanced harmony.
 They combine a plethora of algorithmic process interacting with spatial and structural constraints.
 Tamil Nadu, also known as ‘the land of temples’, is home to many iconic structures.
 That have surpassed timeless quality and magnificence.
 The design thinking by the creators embraces the art, culture and tradition.